F1F88/sm-ext-log4sp/readme.md

 ##### Loading the plugin failed

-Error: `[SM] Unable to load plugin "XXX.smx": Required extension "Logging for SourcePawn" file("log4sp.ext") not running`
+Error: `"[SM] Unable to load plugin "XXX.smx": Required extension "Logging for SourcePawn" file("log4sp.ext") not running"`

-- Check if the `log4sp.ext.XXX` file has been uploaded to `addons/sourcemod/extensions`
+- Check if the `log4sp.ext.XXX` file has been uploaded to `"game/addons/sourcemod/extensions"`
 - Check the log message, investigate the reason for the failed loading of `log4sp.ext.XXX`

 ##### Loading the log4sp extension failed

-Error: `[SM] Unable to load extension "log4sp.ext": Could not find interface: XXX`
+Error: `"[SM] Unable to load extension "log4sp.ext": Could not find interface: XXX"`

 - Check if the `log4sp.ext.XXX` matches the operating system
 - Check if the version of `log4sp.ext.XXX` matches the version of the sourcemod version

-Error: `bin/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found`
+Error: `"bin/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found"`

 - Option 1